thecodealwayswins/geekworm-arcade1up-compatibility/README.md

 ## Acknowledgements

-Thanks to TheRealSmilebit for creating the Geekworm Discord, which was created well before this list here.
-There are also many other people including Kong and Rotendo who did things very early on with that there, testing as they went and trying things to provide some idea that this can be used to connect to an external monitor via LVDS (not to exclude anyone if that has been done).
+Thanks to [TheRealSmilebit](https://www.youtube.com/channel/UCCEIy55LJfntICD4uJti9mw) for creating the Geekworm Discord, which was created well before this list here.
+There are also many other people including [Kong](https://www.youtube.com/c/KongsRUs) and [RoTeNdO](https://www.youtube.com/channel/UCdHcbiIRYGNVBkI0COdzLww) who did things very early on with that there, testing as they went and trying things to provide some idea that this can be used to connect to an external monitor via LVDS (not to exclude anyone if that has been done).
 And obviously, Geekworm and Arcade1UP for inventing the things that this is oriented around.

 ## Note